giuseppefilitto/img-segm/README.md

 ```
 ## Usage
 Once you have installed it, you can start to segment the images directly from your bash.
-The input **dir** is a DICOM series, pass the path to the directory containing
+The input ```--dir``` is the path of the dir containing the DICOM series.
-the series files.
 Please ensure that the folder contains only one series.
-If the directory is a subfolder of more than one directory, the script will find automatically the subfolder containing the DICOM series.
+If the directory is a nested dir, the script will find automatically the sub-dir containing the DICOM series.

 ### Quick Start